tylerstoltz/SW_MCP/README.md

 ### API Documentation Search

 The documentation search service indexes the HTML documentation files on first use and caches the results for the session.
 It uses:
-- Full-text search across 13,000+ HTML files
+- Full-text search across 13,000+ HTML files (need to convert from CHM)
 - Relevance scoring based on term frequency and file names
 - Extraction of descriptions, syntax, and remarks from structured documentation